MohammedFaraan/converso/README.md

 # Converso - AI Companion Learning Platform

 ## Overview
-Converso is a sophisticated AI-powered learning platform that enables users to interact with specialized AI companions across various academic subjects.
+Converso is a sophisticated AI-powered voice enabled learning platform that enables users to interact with specialized AI companions across various academic subjects.
 Each companion is tailored to provide subject-specific guidance, making learning more interactive and personalized.

 ## Key Features
 - 🤖 Customizable AI Companions